Organizational Citizenship Behavior: Key Benefits and How to Cultivate It

 5. Align Goals and Values

 When personal values match organizational values, employees will be willing to demonstrate OCB naturally.
 The leaders should also ensure that they encourage the common goals during onboarding sessions, meetings, and events.
-Highlighting organizational outcomes of group work creates consciousness among employees.
+Highlighting outcomes through OKRs and goals creates stronger alignment and accountability.

 6. Provide Necessary Resources